manticoresoftware/manticoresearch-buddy/README.md

 ### Communication Protocol v2

-This document simplifies and combines the communication protocols between Manticoresearch daemon and Buddy, highlighting both HTTP and MySQL interactions in a condensed format.
+This is the protocol description used for communication between Manticoresearch and Buddy.

 You can find communication protocol v1 [here](https://github.com/manticoresoftware/manticoresearch-buddy/tree/8973ad3491e08837f5f518f6165425fb8d94ecf1?tab=readme-ov-file#communication-protocol).